oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/domain-lifecycle/scaling.md

   ...
 ```
 ##### Updating the Domain directly
-To scale a WebLogic cluster, that does not reference a Cluster resource or the Cluster resource does not have the `replicas` field specified, modify the value of the `replicas` field of a Domain by using the `kubectl edit` command.
+To scale a WebLogic cluster, that does not reference a Cluster resource or the Cluster resource does not have the `.spec.replicas` field specified, modify the value of the `replicas` field of a Domain by using the `kubectl edit` command.
+{{% notice note %}}
+The `domain.spec.replicas` field is the default `replicas` for all clusters in a domain.
+It affects any WebLogic clusters that do not have a corresponding Cluster resource and any WebLogic clusters with a Cluster resource that do not have the `.spec.replicas` field specified.
+{{% /notice %}}
 For example:
 ```shell
 $ kubectl edit domain domain1 -n [namespace]
 ```
 Here we are editing a Domain named `domain1`.
 The `kubectl edit` command will open the Domain definition in an editor and allow you to modify the `replicas` value directly.
-Once committed, the operator will be notified of the change and will immediately attempt to scale the corresponding cluster by reconciling the number of running pods/Managed Server instances with the `replicas` value specification.
+Once committed, the operator will be notified of the change and will immediately attempt to scale the corresponding cluster(s) by reconciling the number of running pods/Managed Server instances with the `replicas` value specification.
 ```yaml
 spec:
   ...
   replicas: 1
   ...
 ```
-Alternatively, you can specify a default `replicas` value for all the WebLogic clusters.
-If you do this, then you don't need to list any Cluster resources in the Domain (unless you want to customize another property of the cluster).

-{{% notice note %}}
-The `domain.spec.replicas` field affects any WebLogic clusters that do not specify a reference to a corresponding Cluster resource in the Domain resource or the corresponding Cluster resource does not have the `replicas` field specified.
-{{% /notice %}}
+#### Using Domain Lifecycle Sample Scripts
-In addition, see the helper scripts in the [Domain lifecycle sample scripts]({{< relref "/managing-domains/domain-lifecycle/startup#domain-lifecycle-sample-scripts" >}}) section, which can be used for scaling WebLogic clusters.
+Beginning in version 3.1.0, the operator provides sample lifecycle scripts, see the helper scripts in the [Domain lifecycle sample scripts]({{< relref "/managing-domains/domain-lifecycle/startup#domain-lifecycle-sample-scripts" >}}) section, which can be used for scaling WebLogic clusters.

 #### Calling the operator's REST scale API